kofimuad/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Task 9 - Multiply by 2
 A function that returns a new dictionary with all values multiplied by 2

+## Task 10 - Best Score
+A function that returns a key with the biggest integer value.